An Automated Theorem Proving Framework for Information-Theoretic Results: Verification of EII via Auxiliary Searching

+In Algorithm \ref{alg:cached}, if the linear program gives a negative optimal value, then the witness of failure $\mathbf{k}$ is stored, and can be used to quickly check the linear program of another substitution matrix before running a full linear programming algorithm.
+In Step \ref{step:lp_bdd}, the constraint $\mathbf{k}_{2^{n}-1}\le1$ (meaning $H(X^{n})\le1$) is to ensure that the linear program is bounded, so we can obtain the optimal value of $\mathbf{k}$.
+This caching optimization gives a significant speedup in the PSITIP implementation.
+Note that this optimization can also be applied to the linear programming steps in the sandwich procedure.

-Another optimization is to use the increasing/decreasing information (computed in the sandwich procedure) to skip some combinations of $S_{1},\ldots,S_{n}$ if a better combination has failed.
+Another optimization is to use the increasing/decreasing information (computed in the sandwich procedure) to skip some substitution matrices if a better combination has failed.
 We will not discuss this optimization in this paper.

 {}